AlirezaJav/IRPC-Dataset/README.md

-# A Good Tiltle
+# IST Rendered Point Cloud Dataset
 <p>
-In order to study the impact of rendering on perceived quality of a decoded point cloud, 6 different point clouds are decoded and encoded with 3 different codecs, namely, codec implemented in PCL, MPEG G-PCC codec and MPEG V-PCC codec.
-First one exploits octree pruning, the second perform trangulation coding after octree pruning and the last one is a 2D projection based metric which uses HEVC.
-All test materials are coded in three rates with these codecs.</br>
+Six different voxelized PCs from MPEG repository are compressed with three different codecs in three different rates representing low, medium and high quality.
+Octree-based compresseion scheme in PCL, MPEG G-PCC and MPEG V-PCC point cloud codecs have been used.
+Rates are selected based on the coding parameters suggested in MPEG Common Test Conditions(CTC).
+More details can be found in the article (will be updated soon)</br>
 </p>
 <p>
 Three different rendering solutions are used to render the decoded PCs: </br>